tomara-x/lapis/README.md

 > yeah, cause when i think "fun", i think "lapis"

-lists marked non_exhaustive may be incomplete. if you notice something incorrect, missing, or confusing, please open an issue to tell me about it, or fix it in a pull request if you can.
+if you notice something incorrect, missing, or confusing, please open an issue to tell me about it, or fix it in a pull request if you can.

 ## limitations
-#[non_exhaustive]
 - you don't have the rust compiler looking over your shoulder
 - this isn't rust, you have a very small subset of the syntax
 - for functions that accept [`Shape`](https://docs.rs/fundsp/latest/fundsp/shape/trait.Shape.html) as input, `Adaptive` and `ShapeFn` aren't supported
 - no closures and therefore none of the functions that take closures as input (yet)
 - no `break` or `continue` in loops

-## todo
-#[non_exhaustive, help_welcome]
-- TODO marks in eval/nets.rs

 ## deviations
-#[non_exhaustive]
 - every nodes is wrapped in a `Net`, it's all nets (﻿🌍﻿ 🧑‍🚀﻿ 🔫﻿ 🧑‍🚀﻿)
 - i can't support `map`. as a workaround we have `f`. which takes a str argument and outputs that function wrapped in a node. you don't get to define custom functions (at runtime), but at least you get a bunch of basic ones that can then be stitched together like other nodes. see this match for a list of supported functions: https://github.com/tomara-x/lapis/blob/2cace59742819337d414430914c77dd6f225ce74/src/eval/nets.rs#L852
 - mutability is ignored. everything is mutable